Negative-Materialism/Documents/_index.md

   <span class="blur">Materialism</span>
 </h1>

 Is a dialectical method using ***anti-synthesis*** to critique this stage of _contraction-capitalism_ and the class antagonisms within it.
-We hope to arm people with practical tools to improve their immediate material conditions, extend collective freedom, and build real class power.

 ## Recent Analysis
 {{< recent-posts "analysis" >}}